 Other professions’ leadership lessons

-In examining the leadership training methods used by the University of North Carolina (UNC) Kenan-Flagerler Business School, Timothy P. Daaleman, DO, was intrigued by the program’s emphasis on shaping leaders, developing character and improving performance.
+In examining the leadership training methods used by the University of North Carolina (UNC) Kenan-Flagler Business School, Timothy P. Daaleman, DO, was intrigued by the program’s emphasis on shaping leaders, developing character and improving performance.

 “Clearly there are transferrable lessons when you look at those basic principals in applying toward leadership development within a school of medicine,” said Dr. Daaleman, a professor of family medicine and the director of leadership development at University of North Carolina School of Medicine.